ZakharovNerd/DataScienceProjects/README.md

 # MyCertificates
 This rep is created for description purposes as addition to CV

-#1 - Stats for DS by Yandex and MIPT certificate by Coursera
+#1 - Stats for DS using python by Yandex and MIPT certificate by Coursera

 #2 - High Quality Award at CUP IT in Analytics